1. Configure Apache Authentication¶

 Open OnDemand uses Apache HTTP Server 2.4 provided by Software Collections.

-This means that any Apache authentication module (mod_auth_*
+This means that any Apache authentication module (mod_auth_*) used will

 /opt/rh/httpd24/root/usr/bin